kaihendry/dabase.com/content/blog/post-covid-office-space.md

 # Reality

 I have yet to come across an office design that has cracked it.
-For example, I’ve noticed that LinkedIn office redesign looks at best being able to privately take calls away from your “shared/social” desk.
+For example, I’ve noticed that [LinkedIn office redesign](https://www.youtube.com/watch?v=p_J3o8VU5rw) looks at best being able to privately take calls away from your “shared/social” desk.
 This is not conducive for team work.
 An open office space does not work!

-We don’t need offices to become like home; we need offices to facilitate face to face team work and bonding.
+We don’t need offices to become like home; we need offices for face to face team work and bonding.